You are here:

 CHILDREN AND MATH

 Provides students with knowledge, skills, and understanding to design and implement effective, developmentally appropriate mathematics instruction for grades PK–4.
-Emphasis is on children's (including children with special needs, English Language Learners, and children with diverse perspectives) mathematical learning and pre-numerical stages through the acquisition of advanced numerical processes and operations and connections to geometric and algebraic reasoning.
+Emphasis is on children's (including children with disabilities, English Learners, and children with diverse perspectives) mathematical learning and pre-numerical stages through the acquisition of advanced numerical processes and operations and connections to geometric and algebraic reasoning.
 20 hours of field experience in grades PK–4 required.
 Prerequisite or corequisite: EDUC 215 or consent of instructor.

 341